 Touching the hand of history™

-Discovery Tours provides on-site identification of all finds made on the tour.
+Discovery Tours provides identification of all finds made on the tour.
 Every recordable find is identified by the Discovery Tours team.
 Discovery Tours have years of experience in identifying finds from all ages.
 All archaeological recordable finds are given a written description.

 After you leave, the finds will be researched and identifications clarified by our archaeological small finds and coin specialists and the information recorded with the UK Portable Antiquities Scheme and the Norfolk HER 'Historic Environment Record', prior to arranging export licenses, which is a legal requirement.